MedXProtocol/zos-truffle-merge/README.md

 ## Usage

-The command will merge all of the addresses in the given zos network json file into the truffle artifacts in `build/contracts`.
+The command will merge all of the last proxy addresses in the given zos network json file into existing truffle artifacts.

 ```bash
 Usage: zos-truffle-merge [options] <zos network json file>